-- In order to gain an integrated single-window agency that will provide a comprehensive and swift trade defence mechanism in the country, DGTR was established.
+- To gain an integrated single-window agency that will provide a comprehensive and swift trade defense mechanism in the country, DGTR was established.

-- Merging of DGAD and DGS will result in savings of about 49 posts in the government in alignment with the Government’s goal of “Minimum government and maximum governance”.
+- The merging of DGAD and DGS will result in savings of about 49 posts in the government in alignment with the Government’s goal of “Minimum government and maximum governance”.

 - It will also bring in a substantial reduction of the time taken to provide relief to the domestic industry.

-- Trade defence support would be provided by the DGTR to our domestic industries and the exporters in dealing with the trade remedy investigations instituted by other countries against them.
+- Trade defense support would be provided by the DGTR to our domestic industries and the exporters in dealing with the trade remedy investigations instituted by other countries against them.